Choosing an AI for RPGs

 Can I use it for free?

 Yes.
-Auferet is free in your browser with the full feature set, memory system included, at 10 actions a day.
+Auferet is free in your browser with the full feature set, memory system included, with 10 free credits to claim every day.
 Unlimited starts at $10/mo.

 Stop comparing models.
 Play the one built to remember.